yth_glm fits a generalized linear model suggested by James D. Hamilton as a better alternative to the Hodrick-Prescott Filter.

 p

 An integer, indicating the number of lags.
-A Default of p = 4, suggested by Hamilton, assumes data is of quarterly periodicity.
-If data is of monthly periodicity, one may choose p = 12 or aggregate the series to quarterly periodicity and maintain the default.
-Econometricians should use this parameter to accommodate the Seasonality of their data.
+A default of p = 4, suggested by Hamilton, assumes data is of quarterly periodicity.
+If data is monthly, one may choose p = 12 or aggregate the series to quarterly and maintain the default.
+Econometricians should use this parameter to accommodate the seasonality of their data.

 ...